 - Suppressed immune system

-- Work that requires frequent exposure to chemical solvents or water, including food service, cleaning, dentistry, bartending, hairdressing, and nursing
+- Work that has contact with chemicals or water, such as food service, cleaning, dentistry, bartending, hairdressing, and nursing

 - Ingrown nail